Why do so many impact-oriented organizations spend an enormous amount of time defining a theory of change or a logic model?

 IRIS METRICS ARE ONE OF MANY SOCIAL IMPACT MEASUREMENT FRAMEWORKS

 In the age of Google, researching and finding ideal metrics for any impact objectives shouldn't be this difficult.
-And it no longer is.
+It no longer is.

-Introducing the SoPact ImpactCloud, the world's most comprehensive impact search engine.
-The ImpactCloud enables practitioners across sectors to efficiently search thousands of metrics suitable for philanthropy, CSR, impact investing and more.
+The SoPact ImpactCloud, which includes the world's most comprehensive impact search engine, enables practitioners across sectors to efficiently search thousands of metrics suitable for philanthropy, CSR, impact investing and more.
 The end result?
-Find and establish the most relevant metrics, for you and your stakeholders, in a much more reasonable amount of time.
+Users can find and establish the most relevant metrics, for themselves and their stakeholders in a much more reasonable amount of time.